SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 The ``srSets`` field groups these regions into named sets.
 In the example above a set **all** is defined that contains all 5 regions.

-Finall, ``statModels`` maps the aforementioned ``srSets`` to lists of statistical models.
+Finally, ``statModels`` maps the aforementioned ``srSets`` to lists of statistical models.
+Each entry in that list is composed of a tuple with the model type as the first entry, and the model's file name as the second entry.
+For model types, we currently have: ``sl`` for simplified likelihoods (both v1 and v2), ``pyhf``, ``full_pyhf`` (for full stastical pyhf models if we also have a simpler one),  and``onnx`` for machine learned surrogate models.
 By default, for each region set, SModelS uses the first model given in the list.
 Ever region used by a given statistical model must thus appear in ``srMappings``.
 If we do not compute signal contributions but use it for e.g. nuisance fits, the region must still appear in